kritika243/documenting-node-js/README.md

 # Documenting my Node.js Journey

-Building a Blog App, where the user can view blogs and write a new blog
+Finished a Blog App, where in the user can view blogs (sorted by date), open and read the full blog, delete blogs and create new blogs.

-( _Ongoing_)